Skip to content

 • Identity documents (government-issued IDs, passport details, driver's licence information).

-• Biometric data (facial recognition and liveness check data, processed via FrankieOne).
+• Biometric data (facial recognition, liveness, and face-match data, processed via Didit outside Australia, in the European Union).

 • Financial and business information (ABN/ACN, company structures, beneficial ownership details).